alinefi/OpenTripPlanner-data-container/README.md

 - finland: http://localhost:8080/router-finland.zip and graph-finland-<otpversion>.zip

 ### otp-data-tools
 Contains tools for gtfs manipulation, such as One Bus Away gtfs filter.
+OBA filter tool version 1.3.9 is embedded into this repository.
-These tools are packaged inside docker container and are used dunring the data build process.
+It should be replaced with a newer version if such one appears e.g. into https://mvnrepository.com/.